 Hi, I’m runner14girl!
-I’m a 20-year-old junior in college, double major in Hispanic Studies and Marketing with a concentration in Finance, and Division I cross country and track and field athlete.
+I’m a 20-year-old junior in college, double major in Hispanic Studies and marketing with a concentration in accounting, and Division I cross country and track and field athlete.
 I’ve spent the majority of 2018 battling tendon and bone issues in my left foot.

 I started running in elementary school, boasted mediocre credentials throughout middle and high school, graduated high school in 2015 and walked on to a Division 1 team, and it’s been a whirlwind adventure since then.

 In addition to running, I enjoy downhill skiing, playing the piano, being hella sarcastic, cooking #aesthetic meals for my teammates, writing for Spoon University, listening to myriad musical genres, and exploring the outdoors as a mild adrenaline junkie.
 I’m 50% white, 50% Asian, and 100% snarky.

 On this blog, you’ll find running rambles, race recaps, the less glamorous side of collegiate running 😉 , nutrition/food commentary, recipes, and whatever is happening in my life that I feel like sharing.